 Botox and TMJ/TMD

-Though Botox is best known for its ability to restore youthful-looking skin, it is also used in the treatment of TMD, a painful disorder that affects the temporomandibular joint (TMJ) in the jaw.
+Though Botox is best known for its ability to restore youthful-looking skin, your dentist in Fort Lauderdale also uses it in the treatment of TMD, a painful disorder that affects the temporomandibular joint (TMJ) in the jaw.
 TMD/TMJ symptoms are caused by repetitive and sustained clenching and grinding of the jaw and teeth, which often results from underlying stress.
 TMD/TMJ symptoms include:

 - Jaw pain as well as pain in the neck, face, and shoulders

 - Clicking, popping, or grating sounds when moving, opening, or closing the mouth

 - Suffering from a locked or stuck jaw